Integrated Accessibility Standards Regulation: Statement of Commitment, Policy and Plan

 Finastra has enacted a process to provide its customers and clients with publicly available emergency procedures, plans or public safety information in an accessible way, as soon as practicable upon request.

-Finastra is committed to meeting the communication needs of people with disabilities, and has ensured and will continue to ensure that all of its websites and content new or existing on those sites conform with WCAG 2.0, Level A by:
+Finastra is committed to meeting the communication needs of people with disabilities, and has ensured and will continue to ensure that all of its websites and content new or existing on those sites conform with WCAG 2.0, Level A and Level AA, where required, by:

 - liaising with our Information Technology department to determine whether the website is compliant;